 When life's road feels bumpier and then bumpier again therapy can shine a light on the causes and the best way forward.

-I will provide a safe, warm confidential environment, where we will identify, explore and work through what’s troubling you.
-Through our relationship and by working together we will discover and develop new ways of approaching life that will serve you better-ways which are less compromised by the past.
+I will provide a safe, warm confidential environment, where we will identify, explore and work through what's troubling you.
+Through our relationship and by working together we will discover and develop new ways of approaching life that will serve you better-ways which are less compromised.